geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 #### Use async code where applicable

 Another example of asynchronous processing is using async code.
 Depending on the language, you should be able to push some tasks to the background.
 While the task is being executed, a response can be sent that it is scheduled.
-Nodejs example [link](https://geshan.com.np/blog/2020/11/nodejs-for-php-developers/#node.js-code-execution-is-async-and-non-sequential).
+You can look at a Node.js [example](https://geshan.com.np/blog/2020/11/nodejs-for-php-developers/#node.js-code-execution-is-async-and-non-sequential) of an async response.
 Of course, this depends on your language of choice, some languages like PHP might not support async code out of the box.

 ### Write stateless applications for scalable software